wspr-ncsu/WebViewTracer/README.md

 You can access the execution traces collected during the experiment [on DataDryad](http://datadryad.org/share/aGfKK8cTsp7uDGu3tjkcPX5cGwqGngJH9ekPTIj8qn4).

 For detailed instructions, see the [artifact appendix](./artifact.pdf).
+Additional artifacts required to run the experiment can be found [on Zenodo](https://zenodo.org/records/16687648).

 ## System Requirements